BryceStevenWilley/BryceStevenWilley.github.io/_posts/2022-01-16-readability-scores-reference.md

 However, the people computing the score on new texts disregarded those features and only computed sentence length.
 As a result, Flesch split the score into two parts, the one known today, and another one known as the "human interest" score, which focused on the number of personal pronouns.

-[Mary Ann Vienh's MA thesis](https://lib.dr.iastate.edu/cgi/viewcontent.cgi?article=1077&context=rtd) gives a great overview of Flesch's development of the reading ease score, and the academic context at the time.
+[Nancy Ann Vieth's MA thesis](https://lib.dr.iastate.edu/cgi/viewcontent.cgi?article=1077&context=rtd) gives a great overview of Flesch's development of the reading ease score, and the academic context at the time.

 ### Flesch-Kincaid Grade Level Evaluation